Analytics anyone can use.

 The labels for the Dominican Republic provinces Distrito Nacional and Santa Domingo were switched on maps.

-Data source certifications, discussions and new smart capabilities.
+Hyper, Linux and viz in tooltip.
 See what’s new in Tableau.

 Up-to-date Tableau product issues that could impact your deployment.